- Doctorate, Naturopathic Medicine - Canadian College of Naturopathic Medicine, Toronto, Ontario

-Anderson joined the Naturopathic Medicine Department at Southwestern in 2004.
+Anderson joined the Naturopathic Medicine Department at CTCA in Tulsa in 2004.
 As Director of Integrative Medicine, she provides clinical oversight to chiropractors, physical therapists, occupational therapists, speech language therapists, massage therapists, naturopathic providers, acupuncturists and therapy assistants.
 She collaborates with medical and radiation oncologists, surgeons, nurses, nutritionists, physical therapists, social workers and other medical personnel, providing individualized, integrative care for oncology patients.
 She has more than 14 years of experience working in an integrated hospital environment providing oncology care to patients.